 - Loop interface is designed to be transparent to the user, and easy to use

-- Open-source code benefits from review and feedback by many users
+- Open-source code benefits from reviews and feedback by many users

 Is Loop for Me?

 - Loop is an experimental DIY system not approved for therapy.
 If you are looking for a perfect system backed up by clinical trials, regulatory approvals, and 24/7 technical support, Loop is not for you.

 - Currently compatible pumps are older-generation out-of-warranty Medronic pumps, which can be difficult to find.
 Work is under way to enable Omnipod users to use DIY closed-loop systems.

 - Beyond basic familiarity with computers, no special skills are required.
 Nevertheless, people may find DIY concepts and language difficult or intimidating.
 However, technical support offered by the community is outstanding.
 As is usually the case, motivation is far more important than any technical skills or aptitude.